 The Dunhill Medical Trust joins the #iwill Campaign

-The National Lottery Community Fund and the Department of Digital, Culture, Media & Sport have each invested £20 million seed funding to create the #iwill Fund.
+The National Lottery Community Fund and the Department of Digital, Culture, Media & Sport are investing £25 million seed funding to create the #iwill Fund.
 The Dunhill Medical Trust is acting as a match funder in an exciting new £1M programme across England to promote young people’s engagement with care homes for older people through My Home Life’s Care Home Friends & Neighbours framework and will be administering grants on behalf of the #iwill Fund.

 This three-year programme of work aims to co-create, pilot and deliver a range of inter-generational, sustainable community engagement initiatives in the social care sector with the purpose of: